lissashea/ui-pattern-project/ui-modal-f1/README.md

 The website uses the RapidAPI to fetch data on the teams and display it on the page.
 Each team is represented by a box with their logo, and users can click on the box to reveal more information about the team in a modal.
 The modal displays the team logo, their drivers, ranking, engine, director, and ID.

 Users can also use the search bar to find specific teams.
-When the user types a team's name in the search bar, the website will display only the team's corresponding box.
+When the user types a team's name in the search bar, the website will display only the team's corresponding box. ******work in progress*****

 ## Technologies Used